 Barristers are regularly instructed to advise and represent the Government, developers, local authorities, NGOs and third parties throughout England, Wales and Northern Ireland, and have appeared in many of the most important cases of recent years; often on both sides.
 Barristers with experience in air quality matters span a broad range of seniority.
 Landmark’s practice managers will be happy to assist in providing a recommendation of appropriate counsel.

 Particularly significant recent court decisions in which Landmark barristers have been involved include:

-- The High Court’s decision in R (Gladman Developments Ltd) v Secretary of State for Communities and Local Government EWHC 2768 (Admin) on the relevance of air quality to individual development consent;
+- The Court of Appeal decision in R (Gladman Developments Ltd) v Secretary of State for Communities and Local Government EWCA Civ 1543 on the relevance of air quality to individual development consent.

-- R (Shirley) v Secretary of State for Communities and Local Government EWHC 2306 (Admin) on the Secretary of State’s duties in considering to call-in an application potentially having a significant impact on a nearby AQMA.
+- The Court of Appeal decision in R (Shirley) v Secretary of State for Communities and Local Government EWCA Civ 22 on the Secretary of State’s duties in considering to call-in an application potentially having a significant impact on a nearby AQMA.

 Landmark barristers have acted and continue to advise and act in relation to many of the biggest infrastructure projects raising air quality issues, including:

 - The Aquind Interconnector